How to Get Your Hands On Jennifer Lopez's "Glamorous" Yet "Sporty" Collaboration with Coach - E! Online

 Fashion photographer Renell Medrano captured Jennifer and the various items in a serious of portraits, which embody the relaxed and stylish nature of the designs.

 To get your hands on these must-have bags, accessories and more, shop the Jennifer Lopez x Coach collection starting Oct.
-6 here.
+6.